Sahil-Sharma06/uply3.0/README.md

-# Uply – AI-Powered Career Co-Pilot for Tech Students 🚀
+# Uply – Career Co-Pilot for Technograds 🚀

 Uply is an all-in-one, AI-driven platform built to transform the placement preparation experience for tech students.
 Whether you're applying for internships, graduate roles, or off-campus opportunities, Uply equips you with every tool needed to prepare, apply, and succeed — all in one unified ecosystem.